 - Severe bacterial infection.

 When responding to a medical emergency, the responder should look out for shock.
-That means look out for the following symptoms:

 - Poor complexion